Signed in as:

 I was part of a committee tasked to update our Beacon Light Mission website (http://beaconlightmission.org).
 I wanted to find out more details about Farr.
 Where had he come from?
 What was his story?
 When did he pass away?
 Was he the president of our organization at the time of his death?
 What happened next?
 Did he have any grandchildren or relatives I could interview?

-As I went through the archives, I found the original hand-written book of board meeting minutes dating to our founding in April 1905.
-I expected to find dozens of mentions of Captain Farr and reports about his work, but I found nothing.
-Not one word.
-Nothing about Charles Farr at all.
 So I spent hours reading through contemporaneous newspapers and documents using Hathi Trust archives, Newspapers.com, the Historical Newspaper database, Los Angeles Times, Internet Archives books, the UCR California database, several history books on San Pedro, and multiple other archives.
 Then I visited the Los Angeles Maritime Museum and Bolton Hall in Tujunga.
 Our current treasurer gave me copy of our original articles of incorporation from the California Secretary of State.

 Farr was officially connected with another organization, Seaman’s Friend Society of Southern California, which was not incorporated (or if it was, not under that name) and no longer exists.
-Beacon Light was incorporated as Southern California Floating Christian Endeavor Society Association, affiliated with a larger organization which slowly faded away after World War I when the Navy provided their own chaplains on ships.
-Our founders changed their focus as the needs changed and continued to do life-giving work in the Los Angeles Harbor area for nearly 120 years.
-We are now located in Wilmington, CA."
+He was not willing to give up that affiliation.
+Beacon Light was incorporated as Southern California Floating Christian Endeavor Society Association, affiliated with a larger organization, Floating Christian Endeavor, which slowly faded away after it's founder's death during the 1919 pandemic and World War I when the Navy provided their own chaplains on ships.

 Click this link to see early documents from the first 20 years of Beacon Light Mission: 1905-1924. https://bit.ly/3PKjczK